linagora/openpaas-esn/doc/REST_user.md

 - domainid : Optional identifier of the domain in which to get the communities activity streams.
 - writable : Boolean, optional.
 Get only activitystreams where the use can publish into when set to true.
+- name: String, optional.
+Get only streams where the attached resource match or contains the given name.

 **Response Headers:**